OnePlus 12R vs Samsung Galaxy A25 5G

 Frequently Asked Questions

-OnePlus 12R excels if you value exceptional battery life (5,500mah) with very fast 80w charging (us).
-Samsung Galaxy A25 5G is better if you prioritize class-leading 120hz super amoled display (1,000 nits).
-Pick based on your budget and daily use.
+OnePlus 12R is the better choice if you prioritize exceptional battery life (5,500mah) with very fast 80w charging (us).
+Samsung Galaxy A25 5G wins if you value class-leading 120hz super amoled display (1,000 nits).
+Both are rated highly (4.3★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure